AFathi/NotchToolkit/README.md

 ```
 3. Add delegate functions
 ```
-func deviceDidRotate() {
+//A protocol function that's triggered when the device rotates. func deviceDidRotate() {
 }

-func didTapToolIcon(_ tools: UICollectionView, toolIndex: IndexPath, section: Int, row: Int) {
+//A protocol function that's triggered when an icon is selected. func didTapToolIcon(_ tools: UICollectionView, toolIndex: IndexPath, section: Int, row: Int) {
 }
 ```